tsgillam/funitureworld/_posts/2025-04-01-robot-blog.md

 — Ben

 # What's next
+1. Debugging the jekyll site.
-1. Use ChatGPT to automate blog post editing.
+2. Use ChatGPT to automate blog post editing.